 Public Awareness and Behavioral Campaigns

-Changing individual travel behavior is essential for long-term pollution reduction.
-Campaigns promoted by the city government and environmental NGOs educate residents about the health impacts of air pollution and the benefits of using public transit, carpooling, or cycling.
-Programs like Muévete por tu Salud encourage active commuting through community challenges and rewards.
-Real-time air quality indexes displayed at transit stations and on mobile apps enable informed decision-making, such as avoiding outdoor activities during high-pollution episodes.
-Educational initiatives in schools foster environmental stewardship among younger generations, aiming to build a culture of sustainable mobility.
+Changing individual travel behavior is crucial for long-term pollution reduction.
+Campaigns promoted by the city government and environmental NGOs educate residents about the health impacts of air pollution and the benefits of sustainable transportation choices.
+Programs like Muévete por tu Salud encourage active commuting through community challenges, incentives, and social marketing.

 Future Planning Initiatives

 Looking ahead, Mexico City's transportation planning is guided by long-term visions such as the Mobility Law and the Climate Action Program, which set ambitious targets for reducing emissions, improving accessibility, and enhancing resilience.
-These initiatives emphasize integrated, data-driven, and participatory approaches.
+These initiatives emphasize integrated, data-driven, and participatory approaches to urban mobility and environmental sustainability.

 Integrated Transportation Networks